cklukas/todo/README.md

 * macOS (arm64) (also uses `vim` as the note text editor, vim is installed by default)

 You may set the environment variable `EDITOR`, to use a different editor in Linux, Mac or Windows.
 Alternatively, you may set the environment variable `VISUAL` to set a graphical editor.
-Once invoked, the user interface of the ToDo Appp will be blocked and a info message will be shown.
+Once invoked, the user interface of the ToDo App will be blocked and a info message will be shown.
 Once the editor is closed, the ToDo app will read the temporary editor file and proceed operation.

 Example call on Mac OS, to use the default text editor GUI to edit notes: